programmatoroSeduto/RT1_assignment_2/README.md

 - */position_defined* : functionalities 1 and 2
 - */bug0_switch* : functionalities 1, 2 and 4 when using bug0 as motion planning algorithm
 - */bug0_status* : functionality 2 using bug0 as motion planning algorithm

+# Future Improvements

+Here are some aspects to be improved:

+- Re-factoring on *reach_random_pos_service.py* in a way such that it can also realise the second functionality.
+- Make the second functionality in background instead of in foreground
+- Implement strategies for understanding if the robot is truly doing progresses towards the target.
+Indeed you can notice that sometimes, using *bug0* motion planning algorithm, the robot gest stuck in a cycle.
+This desn't happen (as I seen after some test) when the map is completed.
+Actually the project hasn't such strategies implemented.
+- The command *last_pos* using *move_base* should cause the robot to immediately interrupt using *actions*.
+- Making the components of *bug0* to get the target without using the parameter server; doing this, the code inside _bug0.py_ become simpler.

+For sure, there are other aspects which require a bit of work.